rcs-si/defcon-singularity/README.md

-# defcon — DEFinition CONtainer generator
+# defcon — Definition Container generator

 Analyses a job's runtime file dependencies via `strace` and produces a Singularity `.def` file that reproduces the environment inside a container.